jimmoffitt/tb-usage-cost-metrics/README.md

 To calculate cost, the endpoint uses the PRO pricing as listed on the [website](https://www.tinybird.co/pricing).
 For enterprise customers, Tinybird offers volume-based discounts.

+## Prerequisites
+Here we assume you already have a Tinybird account and know where to find an authentication token.
+If that is not the case, you can get started [HERE)().

+We also assume that you have created a Tinybird Data Source, and likely have a curated pipe processing data.
+And hopefully, you have published an API Endpoint and are in a place where you need to monitor requests, data processing, and storage space.

+## Setting up your billing endpoint
+There are two ways to create the "tinybird_billing" Pipe and API Endpoint: using the UI or the command-line tool.

+### Creating the billing endpoint with the CLI

+### Creating the billing endpoint with the UI
+This method takes about ten minutes and is a great way to better understand how Pipes and Nodes work.

+#### cost_variables

+#### ingested_data

+#### produced_data

 ## Working with the Tinybird CLI

 To start working with data projects as if they were software projects, first install the Tinybird CLI in a virtual environment.